terracota19/Initiate-DFIR-IRIS-Windows-Automation/README.md

 # IRIS-Web Startup Script

+## 🔗 Related Repository

+This project relies on the [dfir-iris/iris-web](https://github.com/dfir-iris/iris-web) repository, which contains the DFIR-IRIS web application.

+Please make sure to clone that repository as part of your project structure.

 This repository includes a batch script that automates the setup and shutdown process of the **DFIR-IRIS web application** using Docker.

 ## 📂 File Structure Requirement